gearglow/ReptiliaWithATwist/The List.md

 > Miss Potter,
 >
 > As expected, it was a simple matter to gain your emancipation, and without even needing the signature of your current guardian.
+We also got your name legally changed with no issues.
 Please sign the enclosed form and tap it with your wand.
 >
 > A pleasure working with you,
 >